DustinRepo/JexClient/README.md

 Jex Client is a Minecraft Utility Client made for Anarchy servers.
 It has support for mods like custom Baritone Processes, ViaFabric compatibility, a Sodium compatible Xray, and more

+##Developers Please note
+If your JexClient path has any spaces or special characters in it's path, the Features, Commands, and Config Manager will not properly load.
+[Why?](https://github.com/google/guava/issues/2152)

 You can download Jex Client in the discord or in the releases tab
 ## Things needed:
 1. [Git](https://git-scm.com/downloads)
 2. [Java 17 JDK](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 3. A Java IDE, like [Intellij](https://www.jetbrains.com/idea/download/) or [Eclipse](https://www.eclipse.org/downloads/)

-##Please note
-If your JexClient path has any spaces or special characters in it's path, the Features, Commands, and Config Manager will not properly load.
-[Why?](https://github.com/google/guava/issues/2152)

-## Setup:
+## Setup Intellij:
+######Manual
-Simply open build.gradle as an Intellij project.
+1. Open build.gradle as an Intellij project.
-If you don't see run profiles after it finishes loading, close and re-open the project
+2. If you don't see run profiles after it finishes loading, close and re-open the project
+######Automatic
+Click the green "Clone" button above and open an Intellij project from Git with the link it provides
 ## Setup Eclipse:
 1. Download the repo and run the command "gradlew eclipse" (use a ./ before command if using PowerShell)
 2. Open Eclipse and go to File -> Import -> Import from existing project